-More than 90 countries are guilty of violating the human rights of its citizens.
+More than 167 countries are guilty of violating the human rights of its citizens.
 And while some of those are unsafe to visit, others are tempting holiday destinations which are not deemed dangerous for travellers.
 Forget green hotels and eco friendly travel.
 These destinations are so far from behaving responsibly when it comes to their citizens, the environment or wildlife that they only serve to highlight just how far we have to go when it comes to embracing and moving beyond sustainable travel.

+The fight to end modern slavery continues and requires a united, global response.
 Should we travel to those countries or should we shun them in protest?
 Can we, in fact, make a difference by choosing to visit them rather than turning our backs?
 The hard fact is that a boycott directly impacts those people who are already being oppressed.
 They will be hit economically and have no chance to speak to people on their home territory, thereby increasing their isolation from the world.

 The best way to face this is to use a sensitive operator who will help tourists make an informed choice; read up on the rights issues faced by people in those destinations; listen to what people there have to say but never put them, or yourself, in danger.